 To be sure the errors are removed from your credit report, contact both the credit reporting company and the company that provided the information.
 You should explain what you think is wrong, why, and include copies of documents that support your dispute.
 If you are disputing an error online with Equifax®, they may request a ten-digit confirmation number - you do not need this number to submit your dispute.

 Your credit score and Equifax credit report are updated once per month for free!

 No. QLCredit pulls your credit report for your educational purposes; this “soft” inquiry will never impact your score.
 Conversely, lenders will make a “hard” inquiry for lending decisions.
 This credit pull has the potential to lower your score by a few points.

 A good credit report and credit score can improve you chances of qualifying for a mortgage; they can also help you to get the best interest rate.
 Higher credit scores tend to help you qualify for more competitive mortgages and rates, while lower credit scores may hurt your chances of qualifying for a mortgage or force you into a higher interest rate.

 Other important determining factors include:

-Like any other goal, qualifying for a mortgage is achievable with the right tools and awareness.
+Like with any goal, qualifying for a mortgage is achievable with the right tools and discipline.

-Learn where your credit needs to be and find specific opportunities to improve:
+Learn where your credit needs to be, and find specific opportunities to positively impact it with QLCredit:

-We use industry-leading security measures to verify your identity and protect your information including firewalls, encryption and Secure Sockets Layering (SSL).
+Yes.
+QLCredit uses industry-leading security measures to verify your identity and protect your information.

-We need your Social Security Number to retrieve your FREE credit score and credit profile information from our credit reporting company partner.
-This prevents others who do not know your Social Security Number from stealing your credit information.
+Your Social Security Number is needed to verify your identity and to obtain your free credit score and report from the credit reporting agencies.
+This prevents other people who don’t know your SSN from stealing your information.